MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Get-MgUserDriveBundle.md

 Retrieve the metadata for a bundle][] based on the unique ID of the bundle.
 This API is available in the following [national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaUserDriveBundle](/powershell/module/Microsoft.Graph.Beta.Files/Get-MgBetaUserDriveBundle?view=graph-powershell-beta)

 ## SYNTAX

 ### List (Default)